JohnVel27/PDO_PHP_ACTIVITY/README.md

 # PDO PHP Activity

-This project demonstrates how to use PHP Data Objects (PDO) to interact with a MySQL database and fetch records from a `Transactions` table.
+This Activity demonstrates how to use PHP Data Objects (PDO) to interact with a MySQL database and fetch records from a `Transactions` table.

 # Output